FrameworkComputer/Framework-Laptop-16/README.md

 External 3D CAD of the system and main modules to enable development of 3D-printed replacement parts, skins, cases, and other accessories.
 We're excited to see what you do with it!

+## Case

+This folder contains a 3D printable case to reuse the Mainboard as a standalone computer.

 ## Mainboard

 This folder contains 2D drawings and interface schematics to enable Mainboard re-use.